bagohart/cd-deep-broot.fish/README.md

 ### Different search modes: `D/show-dirs-only`, `d/search-dirs-only`, `f/search-files-and-dirs`, `F/search-files-only`
 Choose exactly one of those (default `d/search-dirs-only`):
-* `D`: Searches only for directories, shows only directories in broot
+* `D`: Search only for directories, show only directories in broot
-* `d`: Searches only for directories, shows both directories and files in broot
+* `d`: Search only for directories, show both directories and files in broot
-* `f`: Searches for both directories and files, shows both directories and files in broot
+* `f`: Search for both directories and files, show both directories and files in broot
-* `F`: Searches only for files, shows both directories and files in broot
+* `F`: Search only for files, show both directories and files in broot

 ## Related
 If you want to cd up instead of down, check out [cd-upwards.fish](https://github.com/bagohart/cd-upwards.fish).